virtualsquare/virtualsquare.github.io/ideas/hashipv6.md

-The installation of a new node of the network (computer, [namespace](non.md), [IoTh process](ioth.md)) is as simple as providing it with its IPv6 address (the one obtained by concatenating the network prefix and the host address computedby the hash function).
+The installation of a new node of the network (computer, [namespace](non.md), [IoTh process](ioth.md)) is as simple as providing it with its IPv6 address (the one obtained by concatenating the network prefix and the host address computed by the hash function).

 There is no need to change the configuration of the DNS.